carlosdagos/blog/contact.markdown

 ## My name is Carlos

-And I was born in [Las Heras, Mendoza (Argentina)](https://www.google.com/search?site=&tbm=isch&source=hp&q=mendoza+argentina) circa 1989.
+And I'm an Argentine-Italian born in [Las Heras, Mendoza (Argentina)](https://www.google.com/search?site=&tbm=isch&source=hp&q=mendoza+argentina) circa 1989.
 I grew up in the US, where I made wonderful teenage friendships.
 Then I moved to Spain, where I also made great friends, and made great personal development.
 I got my BSc. in Computer Science at the [University of Málaga](http://www.uma.es/etsi-informatica/?set_language=en).
 Now I live in Basel, Switzerland, but depending on the time of the year you can find me in Zürich, Köln, Freiburg, or the Maldives.
 I work for an undisclosed company making, fixing, and maintaining software.

 I'll be posting what I think is of interest (to me) very sparingly, as I work and study and writing is nice but takes a long time to be proofreading and making sure that my forever mixed thoughts make any sense, cohesively speaking.